 - There's also the final flourish in the synchronized marching mini game, where Cloud's sword twirl is recreated with a Mook rifle.

-- Rebecca's idle animation.
+- Rebecca's idle animation in Wild ARMs.

 - Rubi Malone in Wet does this all the time, often when going into an arena battle.

 - The main character of Shogo: Mobile Armor Division does this every time he draws his dual pistols, as well as after reloading them.

 - The Heavy Weapons Guy does it with a shotgun... although to him a shotgun is practically the size of a handgun.
 There's also a popular glitch that allows him to twirl his Gatling gun.
 Makes you wonder what they put in that sandvich ...